Membership Inference Risks in Quantized Models: A Theoretical and Empirical Study: NUMERICAL EXPERIMENTS

-In this work, we investigated the privacy of quantization procedures for machine learning models, particularly their vulnerability to data leakage.
-We established a theoretical foundation by proving that, for both fixed and adaptive model-quantization procedures, the Membership Inference Security (MIS) of the learning algorithm is asymptotically determined by the distribution of the quantized models’ loss per sample.
-We introduced a methodology for comparing quantization procedures in terms of privacy, with limited computational cost.
-Through extensive experiments on both synthetic and real-world datasets, we validated the effectiveness of our approach and explored the privacy-performance trade-offs of quantization in molecular property prediction, highlighting the practical implications of our findings.
+\paragraph{Performance vs Privacy trade-off.} \autoref{fig:barplot_dperfs_vs_rdelta} shows the trade-off between privacy ($\qcertif$) and average task performance across embedders.
+Even under the strongest quantization, AUROC drops by only about 10\%, likely because classification primarily depends on boundary regions that seem not to be too affected by quantization procedures.
+We see that higher downstream accuracy generally comes at the expense of lower privacy.
+A threshold effect emerges: quantization at 2 bits or more preserves performance but does not improve privacy, whereas stronger quantization (1.58 bits) increases security at the cost of roughly 10\% AUROC.

-Our study has some limitations.
-Since our analysis focuses on evaluating a training procedure rather than individual trained models, it does not directly predict the security of a specific trained model.
-Additionally, due to computational constraints, we concentrated on Post-Training Quantization (PTQ) and did not examine Quantization-Aware Training (QAT), which presents a potential direction for future research.
-Specifically, we aim to explore QAT, where $r_\gQ^n$ could be jointly optimized with the loss function.
+In this work, we investigated Membership Inference Security of quantization procedures for machine learning models that minimize an empirical loss.
+We proved that the learning procedure is asymptotically determined by the distribution of the quantized models’ loss per sample.
+From this, we derived a new MIS indicator.
+We introduced an attack-free methodology for comparing quantization procedures in terms of MIS, with limited computational cost.
+Through extensive experiments on both synthetic and real-world datasets, we validated the effectiveness of our approach.